yomotsu/camera-controls/readme.md

 #### `zoomTo( zoom, enableTransition )`

-Rewrite current Zoom value to input value `zoom`.
+Zoom in/out camera to given scale.
+The value overwrites camera zoom.
 Limits set with `.minZoom` and `.maxZoom`

 | Name               | Type      | Description |